Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 ## 2:00–3:30: Transcription with markup: XML

+A digital project relies on good version management.
+In the Institute you learn to use Git and GitHub for version control and to better handle collaborative work.
+We dive deeper into data models for textual editing, focusing on the OHCO (tree) model of XML.
 How are documents like trees and how are they different?
 What is represented by the model alone (the XML tree), and what requires markup semantics (schema)?
 What’s hard in XML and how do we do it anyway?

 Time | Topic | Type
 ---- | ---- | ----